Suspend, stop, or reset Compute Engine instances

 Pricing

-The following sections outlines the pricing for stopping, suspending, or resetting a compute instance.
+The following sections outlines the pricing for stop, suspend, or reset operations for a compute instance.

 Pricing for suspending an instance

-After a compute instance is suspended and its state transitions to SUSPENDED, you no longer incur charges for CPU usage.
-However, you continue incurring charges for the following resources attached to the instance:
+After a compute instance state transitions to SUSPENDING, you no longer incur charges for CPU usage.
+However, you continue incurring charges for the following resources attached to the instance until you delete them:

 • The instance's memory.